Who is Peter Schiff?

 Six Tips for Storing Your Gold and Silver Safely at Home https://t.co/Ye4KEi9D9G

 Peter Schiff’s Sketchy Track Record

 Peter Schiff is a prolific writer and video creator.
 If you’re reading this, it’s likely that you’ve come across some of his work.
-Peter Schiff is also convincing.
+If you watch The Peter Schiff Show on YouTube or listen to him on the Peter Schiff Show podcast, you know that Peter Schiff is also convincing.
 He’s an engaging personality who sounds like he knows what he’s talking about, and he totally predicted the ‘08 meltdown, right?